Elayne Arrington: Career

-Arrington was hired as an aerospace engineer working in the Foreign Technology Division at Wright-Patterson Air Force Base in Dayton, Ohio.
+Arrington was hired as an aerospace engineer in the Foreign Technology Division at Wright-Patterson Air Force Base in Dayton, Ohio.
 At the base, she analyzed the performance of Soviet Union aircraft.

 In 1974 with her newly earned doctorate, she returned to the University of Pittsburgh where she taught in the department of mathematics and statistics.
 Arrington cut back her work schedule in 2012, and fully retired from the university in 2018.

-In 2007, she was named a board member of the Community College of Allegheny County.
+In 2007, she was named a Community College of Allegheny County board member.

 In 2016, Arrington took a class at the Pittsburgh Theological Seminary in New Testament Greek "so she could read the Bible in its original language."
-She pursued theological studies classes at the University of Pittsburgh and is planning to complete her studies in 2021 at the age of 81, for another master’s degree, this one in theological study.
+She pursued theological studies classes at the University of Pittsburgh and plans to complete her studies in 2021 at the age of 81, for another master's degree, this one in theological study.

 Awards

 In April 2007, Arrington received a Distinguished Alumnus Award from the University of Pittsburgh's African American Alumni Council.